 - Rabanus Maurus (c.
 780 – 4 February 856) the author of the encyclopaedia De rerum naturis (On the Nature of Things) and De Universo, moralisations added to Isidore’s Etymologies;

-- early third-century Gaius Julius Solinus, the author of De mirabilibus mundi and the Liber Memorabilium, a third century travel guide, incorporating much of Pliny’s Natural History
+- early third-century Gaius Julius Solinus, the author of De mirabilibus mundi also known as the Collectanea rerum memorabilium (‘Collection of Curiosities’), and Polyhistor, a third-century travel guide, incorporating much of Pliny’s Natural History;

 - 2nd-century Claudius Aelianus or Aelian, who authored On the Nature of Animals.

-- Pliny the Elder, or Gaius Plinius Secundus (23 AD – August 25, 79 AD), the author of a Naturalis Historia; Greek philosopher
+- Pliny the Elder, or Gaius Plinius Secundus (23 CE – August 25, 79 CE), the author of a Naturalis Historia; Greek philosopher

 - Herodotus, the author of Histories, who lived in the fifth century BC (c.
-484 – 425 BC) and is considered the “Father of History.”
+484 – 425 BCE) and is considered the “Father of History.”

 Although the treatises of these gentlemen imposed a meaning on animals, they were not necessarily discussing real animals.
-In fact, among the animals featured in Bestiaries some do not exist or have a poetical reality: the unicorn, the phœnix, the dragon and the griffin are legendary animals and at least two, the unicorn and the dragon are cross-cultural beasts.
-Others, such as the mythological Centaur, half man, half beast and therefore zoomorphic as well as legendary animals.
+In fact, among the animals featured in Bestiaries some do not exist or have a poetical reality: the unicorn, the phœnix, the dragon and the griffin are legendary animals and at least two, the unicorn and the dragon are cross-cultural beasts and two of which straddle the mythical and the mythological: the griffin and the phœnix.
+The others, such as the mythological Centaur, half man, half horse and, therefore, a zoomorphic as well as a mythological animal.
 In fact, even “real” animals have fantastical attributes.
-Bears do not lick their cubs into shape.
-But human beings lick fiction into reality.
+“Real” bears do not lick their cubs into shape.

 The Aberdeen Bestiary